UniversityOfSaintThomas/Cascade_documentation/README.md

 This repository contains the Univeristy of St. Thomas Cascade documentation.

-There are two templates (Capricorn and Orion), and they each have a separate directory with a README and related resources and explanations.
+There are two templates (Capricorn and Orion), and each have a separate directory with a README and related resources and explanations.

 ## :school_satchel: Sites using Capricorn